jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `elytron-oidc-client` `provider` use '*' for `<provider name>`.

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `allow-any-hostname`
-if set to true, `hostname` verification is skipped when communicating with the `openid` provider over `https`. this can be useful in testing environments. this should never be set to true in production environments as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `provider` `allow-any-hostname` attribute.
+if set to 'true', `hostname` verification is skipped when communicating with the `openid` provider over `https`. this can be useful in testing environments. this should never be set to 'true' in production environments as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `provider` `allow-any-hostname` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=allow-any-hostname)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `always-refresh-token`
-if set to true, the subsystem refreshes the token every time your application receives a web request, and a new request is sent to the `openid` provider to obtain a new access token. this can result in a higher load on the `openid` provider and may impact the performance of the application. get the `elytron-oidc-client` `provider` `always-refresh-token` attribute.
+if set to 'true', the subsystem refreshes the token every time your application receives a web request, and a new request is sent to the `openid` provider to obtain a new access token. this can result in a higher load on the `openid` provider and may impact the performance of the application. get the `elytron-oidc-client` `provider` `always-refresh-token` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=always-refresh-token)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `auth-server-url`
-the base `url` of the `keycloak` authorization server. this is `keycloak-specific`. it is recommended to use the `provider-url` instead. get the `elytron-oidc-client` `provider` `auth-server-url` attribute.
+the base `url` of the `keycloak` authorization server. this is `keycloak-specific`. it is recommended to use the '`provider-url`' instead. get the `elytron-oidc-client` `provider` `auth-server-url` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=auth-server-url)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `autodetect-bearer-only`
-whether to `auto-detect` soap or rest clients based on headers like `x-requested-with`, `soapaction` or accept. if set to true, the subsystem sends an `http` `401` status code to unauthenticated soap or rest clients instead of redirecting them to the `openid` provider login page. set the value to true if your application serves both applications and web services. get the `elytron-oidc-client` `provider` `autodetect-bearer-only` attribute.
+whether to `auto-detect` soap or rest clients based on headers like '`x-requested-with`', '`soapaction`' or 'accept'. if set to 'true', the subsystem sends an `http` `401` status code to unauthenticated soap or rest clients instead of redirecting them to the `openid` provider login page. set the value to 'true' if your application serves both applications and web services. get the `elytron-oidc-client` `provider` `autodetect-bearer-only` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=autodetect-bearer-only)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `client-key-password`
-the password for the client key. this is required if `client-keystore` has been specified. get the `elytron-oidc-client` `provider` `client-key-password` attribute.
+the password for the client key. this is required if '`client-keystore`' has been specified. get the `elytron-oidc-client` `provider` `client-key-password` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=client-key-password)`